Environment

 The BC Energy Step Code is a new provincial standard that provides an incremental and consistent approach to energy efficient construction.
 Each step on the Step Code means a more efficient building, with the final one, step 5, being net-zero (ie. The building creates as much energy as it consumes).

-With the Glory Lodge built in 2011 and the Day Lodge refurbishments in 2010 and 2017, we installed a number of new features to reduce the impact of our physical infrastructure.
+With the Day Lodge refurbishments in 2010 and 2017, and the Glory Lodge built in 2017, we installed a number of new features to reduce the impact of our physical infrastructure.
+The Day Lodge now has:

-New insulation, electrical circuitry, and drywall
+- New insulation, electrical circuitry, and drywall

-LED lighting
+- LED lighting

-Low flow toilets
+- Low flow toilets

-Propane boiler
+- Propane boiler

 The Glory Lodge also has the following eco-features:

-Eco-friendly septic system.
-Made of rehabilitated natural organic material (coconut husks), this patented biological filter serves as a physical battier that retains pollutants.
+- Eco-friendly septic system.
+Made of rehabilitated natural organic material (coconut husks), this patented biological filter serves as a physical barrier that retains pollutants.
 The advanced secondary treatment technology (Ecoflo), as well as the tertiary disinfection technologies (DiUV and FDI), represent the best solutions for the long-term protection of lakes, waterways, and groundwater.

-Natural wood stove heating system
+- Natural wood stove heating system

 In addition to the above, our Communications tower is powered by solar energy (with a backup generator) and we outsource our laundry to lower our on-site water consumption.